-Handout post-it notes and place flip charts around the room to for participants to add comments, questions, or concerns.
+Hand out post-it notes and place flip charts around the room for participants to add comments, questions, or concerns.
 If your group is under 50 people, consider creating a Padlet for an online bulletin board with virtual stickies.

 - Set up a document with all of your resources for your participants.

-Create a shared doc (Google Doc or OneNote) and open up for anyone with the link to view.
+Create a shared doc (Google Doc or HyperDoc) and open it up for anyone with the link to view.
 Include any URLs or resources shared in your speech.

 - Test your presentation